Scrappy Barty Into Third Round, Federer Seeks More Polished Display - UrduPoint

 Krejcikova brushed aside second round opponent German veteran Andrea Petkovic 7-5, 6-4.

-Sakkari, the 15th-seeded Greek, lost to Shelby Rogers of the United States 7-5, 6-4 Roger Federer, like Barty, was far from his best in his first round match.
+Frenc Open sem-finalist Maria Sakkari, the 15th-seeded Greek, lost to Shelby Rogers of the United States 7-5, 6-4.

-The 39-year-old eight-time champion will play a familiar face, fellow veteran Richard Gasquet who the Swiss legend beat in the 2007 semi-finals.

-Gasquet, 35, is not the force of old but Federer too has looked shaky since returning after two knee operations in the past year.